Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Introduction

-References~\cite{kobayashi2019joint,ahmadipour2021joint,ahmadipour2022information,ahmadipour2022coding,ahmadipour2023information} instead delve deeper into the capacity-distortion tradeoff for multi-terminal ISAC systems.
-In particular, Kobayashi \textit{et~al.} in \cite{kobayashi2019joint} have considered a multiple-access ISAC model where two transmitters wishes to convey messages to a receiver while simultaneously sensing the respective channel states through echo signals.
-By leveraging the Willem's coding scheme \cite{willems1982informationtheoretical}, they have demonstrated that two transmitters can cooperate by decoding and transmitting partial messages (called common message) of the other transmitter through echo signals, which can then be leveraged for both state sensing and communication.
+~References~\cite{kobayashi2019joint,ahmadipour2021joint,ahmadipour2022information,ahmadipour2023information} instead delve deeper into the capacity-distortion tradeoff for multi-terminal ISAC systems.
+In particular, Kobayashi \textit{et~al.} in \cite{kobayashi2019joint} have considered a multiple-access ISAC model where two transmitters wish to convey messages to a receiver while simultaneously sensing the respective channel states through echo signals.
+By leveraging the Willem's coding scheme \cite{willems1982informationtheoretical}, they have demonstrated that two transmitters can cooperate by decoding and retransmitting partial messages (called common message) of the other transmitter through echo signals, which can then be leveraged for both state sensing and communication.
+We refer to this coding scheme~\cite[Theorem~2]{kobayashi2019joint} as the Kobayashi--Hamad--Kramer--Caire scheme for the remainder of this paper.
 This approach enlarged the achievable rate-distortion region compared to the conventional time-sharing approach.
 They have also established an outer bound for ISAC over multiple access channels (MAC) by combining the principles of dependence balance constraints \cite{hekstra1989dependence,tandon2009outer,tandon2011dependence} on the allowable input distributions and genie-aided side information regarding sensing.
-More recently, Ahmadipour \textit{et~al.} \cite{ahmadipour2022coding,ahmadipour2023information} have proposed a collaborative integrated sensing and communication scheme, where each transmitter conveys information pertaining to the echo signals to the other transmitter.
-In addition to the message cooperation \cite{kobayashi2019joint}, they have demonstrated that sending quantized information related to the echo signals as part of the common message, decodable by the other transmitter, can further enhance sensing performance.
+We refer to this outer bound~\cite[Theorem~1]{kobayashi2019joint} as the Kobayashi--Hamad--Kramer--Caire outer bound later on.
+More recently, Ahmadipour \textit{et~al.}\cite{ahmadipour2023information} have proposed a collaborative ISAC scheme, where each transmitter conveys information pertaining to the echo signals to the other transmitter.
+In addition to the message cooperation \cite{kobayashi2019joint}, they have demonstrated that sending compressed information related to the echo signals as part of the common message, decodable by both the other transmitter and the receiver, can further enhance sensing performance.
+We refer to this scheme~\cite[Theorem~3]{ahmadipour2023information} as the Ahmadipour--Wigger scheme for the remainder of this paper.